losredoe132/ch_TN_List_Processing/README.md

 ## Extend Names List
 In the folder `data` there are two json files.
 If you would like to add a name to one of these list, just add it and follow the formating.
-Names that are present in both list, the script will not assign any gender to the corresponding row.
+The script will not assign any gender to names that are present in both lists.

 ## Run